-[The Rising Storm got together in August 2016 for a week in Maine to rehearse for our 50th Andover reunion in June 2017, when we will play during our class dance.
+[The Rising Storm got together in August 2016 for a week in Maine to rehearse for our 50th Andover reunion in June 2017, when we played during our class dance.
 We also worked on new original songs.
-And documenting the get-together was a California film crew that is making a documentary about Calm Before and the band.
+And documenting the Maine get-together was a California film crew that is making a documentary about Calm Before and the band.

 The Storm abides.]